History of Christianity in the United States: Pentecostalism

-The Azusa Street Revival was led by William J. Seymour, an African American preacher, and began with a meeting on April 14, 1906, at the African Methodist Episcopal Church and continued until roughly 1915.
+The Azusa Street Revival was led by William J. Seymour, an African American preacher, and began with a meeting on April 14, 1906, at the African Methodist Episcopal Church and continued until about 1915.
 The revival was characterized by ecstatic spiritual experiences accompanied by speaking in tongues, dramatic worship services, and inter-racial mingling.
 It was the primary catalyst for the rise of Pentecostalism spread by those who experienced what they believed to be miraculous interventions of God.

 Many Pentecostals embrace the term "Evangelical", while others prefer "Restorationist".
 Within classical Pentecostalism there are three major orientations: Wesleyan-Holiness, Higher Life, and Oneness.

 Pentecostalism would later birth the Charismatic movement within already established denominations; some Pentecostals use the two terms interchangeably.
 Pentecostalism claims more than 250 million adherents worldwide.
 When Charismatics are added with Pentecostals the number nearly doubles to a quarter of the world's 2 billion Christians.

 Roman Catholicism

 By the beginning of the 20th century, approximately one-sixth of the population of the United States was Roman Catholic.
 Modern Roman Catholic immigrants come to the United States from the Philippines, Poland, and Latin America, especially from Mexico.
-This multiculturalism and diversity has greatly impacted the flavor of Catholicism in the United States.
+This multiculturalism and diversity impacted Catholicism in the United States.
 For example, many dioceses have Mass in both Spanish and English.

 Eastern Orthodoxy

-Emigration from Greece and the Near East in the last hundred years has created a sizable Orthodox diaspora in the United States and elsewhere.
+Emigration from Greece and the Near East in the last hundred years has increased the Orthodox diaspora in the United States and elsewhere.
 Virtually all the Orthodox nationalities—Greek, Arab, Russian, Serbian, Albanian, Ukrainian, Romanian, Bulgarian—are represented in the United States.

-Many of the Orthodox church movements in the West are fragmented under what is called jurisdictionalism.
-This is where the groups are divided up by ethnicity as the unifying character to each movement.
-As the older ethnic laity become aged and die off more and more of the churches are opening to new converts.
+Many of the Orthodox church movements in the West are fragmented under jurisdictionalism.
+This is where the groups are divided by ethnicity as the unifying character to each movement.
+As the older ethnic laity die off, more of the churches are opening to new converts.
 Early on these converts would have faced a daunting task in having to learn the language and culture of the respective Orthodox group in order to properly convert to Orthodoxy.
-Now many of the churches perform their services in modern English or Spanish or Portuguese (depending on the Metropolitan or district).
+Now many of the churches perform their services in English or Spanish or Portuguese (depending on the Metropolitan or district).